uniaquinas/emergeX/CONTRIBUTING.md

 Please alwyas add clear comments to your pull requests.
 We will do what we can to review all the pull requests within a few days.

+You can read this [how to fork](https://help.github.com/articles/fork-a-repo/) documentation if you need help.

 ## Coding conventions